aitsam12/Event_data_processing_pipeline/README.md

 The EventConversion_pipeline folder is equipped with Python scripts specifically designed for event data conversion between various formats.
 We are actively updating and optimizing the conversion files.

 ## How to Use:
 To utilize a conversion script, you need to provide the paths for the input file and the desired output file.
+For EVT2 and EVT3 encoding, make sure to compile cpp_sample by using the `compile_cpp_with_python.py` script.
 Once the paths are specified, the script automatically processes the data, ensuring the converted file is saved to your designated location.

 #### Comparison with existing solutions: